dtingg/IntroToPython/Module 4/readme.md

 # Assignment 04

-Define two lists at the top of your file
+Define two lists at the top of your file.
 These lists should match up.
 * Use the zip function to merge these lists into a dictionary.
 (What data type does zip() return?
 How do you coerce that to the right data type?)
 * The names should be the keys, and the age should be the value.
 * Ask the user to input a user name